 New directors attend an orientation session that introduces them to the Company's operations and to the members of management.
-In addition, each new committee member receives an orientation specific to the committee on which they will serve.
-Thereafter, directors are informed on a regular basis of various director educational programs offered by governance and director organizations.
+In addition, new committee members receive an orientation specific to the committee on which they will serve.
+Thereafter, directors are informed on a regular basis of various director educational programs offered by governance and director organizations, as well as industry conferences.
 The Company pays for the continuing education of its directors.
+During 2020, Board members attended numerous continuing education programs, including those sponsored by Deloitte, the National Association of Corporate Directors, Corporate Board Member and Kellogg School of Management.
 The director orientation policy is reviewed by the nominating & governance committee annually.